Roth Conversions

 How to Pay Taxes on Partial Roth Conversions

-Another important consideration: you must have enough funds in your brokerage account to pay the taxes on your partial Roth conversions.
+Another important consideration is having enough funds in your brokerage account to pay the taxes on your partial Roth conversions.

 This is important for several reasons.
-First, if you pay the taxes out of your pre-tax account, you will need to pull additional money and pay taxes on the money you are using to pay taxes!
-Bad idea.
+First, if you pay the taxes out of your pre-tax account, you will need to withdraw additional money and pay taxes on the money you are using to pay taxes!
+This is a bad idea.

-You should consider partial Roth conversions even if you need to pay capital gains.
-Paying the lower capital gains tax rates may later reduce your ordinary income.
-That is usually a good trade-off!
+You should consider partial Roth conversions even if you need to pay capital gains tax.
+Paying the lower capital gains tax rates may later reduce your ordinary income—usually a good trade-off!

 Summary of Partial Roth Conversions